RMPlib/RMPlib/README.md

 - or the following publication: xxxxxx

 This work is currently undergoing a double-blind review process.
-Therefore all information linking to persons or organizations are currently removed.
+Therefore, all information linking to persons or organizations are anonymized at present, but will be updated at the end of the review process.